threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threefold/tfgrid_workloads/docs/reservation.md

 values, we can roughly describe a reservation life cycle as follows: After a reservation is initially created, the customer (or rather, his threebot) needs to `sign` the reservation.
 After this, the threebot uses funds in its wallet to `pay`, the amount depending on the workloads specified in the reservation.
-Once this is done, the farmer's threebot can `deploy` these workloads.
-After the reservation expires, the farmer threebot can `delete` the provisioned workloads.
+Once this is done, the node can `deploy` these workloads.
+After the reservation expires, the node can `delete` the provisioned workloads.
 This puts the reservation in its final `deleted` state, ending its life cycle.
-- signatures_provision: A list of `signatures` needed to start the provisioning (deploy) step, i.e. after enough valid signatures are provided here, the farmer threebot can start to deploy the workloads defined.
+- signatures_provision: A list of `signatures` needed to start the provisioning (deploy) step, i.e. after enough valid signatures are provided here, the nodes can start to deploy the workloads defined.
 Validity of signatures and amount of valid signatures required is defined by the `signing_request_provision` field in the `data` object.
 - signature_farmer: the [signature](#signingsignature) of the farmer threebot, which declares that the farmer